Patipolt/pybimscantools/README.md

 A python package for automated data acquisition pipeline.
 This package has been slightly modified from the version utilized by HumanTech project to generalize the use of the software.

+## Data

+There is provided data available for download at: https://drive.google.com/file/d/1X82WFLAPbr41ybdGQwJHutIHWmgMMlVG/view?usp=sharing.
+This provided data is processed by `pybimscantools` as an example to demonstrate automated data acquisition and its pre-processing pipeline.
+The users are required to change data in order to perform automated data acquisition and its related pre-processing tasks of project of their choices.

 ------------------------------------------------------------------------

+## Python swissreframe

-** Notice for python swissreframe package
+** Notice for python `swissreframe` package
-In order to use swissreframe package, JAVA is required on your system.
+In order to use `swissreframe` package, which is included in pybimscantools, `JAVA` is required on your system.
 Please follow the instructions below before installing the environment.

-## Python swissreframe

 ### Windows

 In windows you need to set an environment variable called **JAVA_HOME** to a 64 bit version of Java.
-You need to install `Java` if it is not already installed.
+You need to install `Java`, if it is not already installed.

 | Description    | Value                                  |
 |----------------|----------------------------------------|